iifl-logo

 • HNIs and QIBs cannot withdraw their IPO application once submitted

-• HNIs & QIBs can only revise their bids upwards but not reduce the bid amount
+• HNIs & QIBs can only revise their bids upwards, but not reduce the bid amount

 Many investors may need clarification on why HNIs and QIBs cannot reduce their IPO application while modifying the bid.

-SEBI has put this rule to:
+SEBI has applied this regulation to:

 No Option for Post-Issue Modification